 On Friday, an Anne Arundel County grand jury indicted Jarrod Ramos on 23 counts in connection with the June 28 shooting, State’s Attorney Wes Adams said in a statement.

-Ramos, 39, is accused of walking into the Capital Gazette newsroom on June 28 and opening fire, killing five employees – Gerald Fischman, Rob Hiaasen, John McNamara, Rebecca Smith and Wendi Winters – and leaving two others wounded.
+Ramos, 38, is accused of walking into the Capital Gazette newsroom in Annapolis and opening fire, killing five employees – Gerald Fischman, Rob Hiaasen, John McNamara, Rebecca Smith and Wendi Winters – and leaving two others wounded.